GIScience/sketch-map-tool/README.md

 To make the installation more easy, we created a [Dockerfile](Dockerfile) based on which you can build a container running the tool.
 #### 1a.
 Install Docker
 If you do not have Docker installed, you can, for example, install it with [Docker Desktop](https://www.docker.com/get-started/).

+If you click on Docker Desktop under Windows and get an error message like `Access denied`, do the following (otherwise start Docker and skip to 1b.)

+[Here](https://docs.docker.com/desktop/windows/install/#install-docker-desktop-on-windows) you see the Docker Desktop installation guide for Windows (the guides for other operating systems are linked on the page as well).
+Relevant for the the error is point 5 under "*Install Docker Desktop on Windows*": You need to open Computer Management as an administrator and add the user you want to start docker with to `Local Users and Groups` -> `Groups` -> `docker-users`.
+You find the Computer Management in Windows by doing a right-click on the Windows symbol or by pressing `Windows key` + `R` and pasting `lusrmgr.msc` before clicking `OK`

 #### 1b.
 Build the image
 Start your commandline/terminal and go to the directory in which the file `Dockerfile` is stored.